cindyledev/freeCodeCamp/README.md

 - Use the filter Method to Extract Data from an Array
 - Implement the filter Method on a Prototype
 - Use the reduce Method to Analyze Data
+- Use Higher-Order Functions map, filter, or reduce to Solve a Complex Problem